giarous/custom-php-mvc-framework/README.md

    git clone https://github.com/giarous/custom-php-mvc-framework.git

 2. .htaccess Configuration:
 - Set the `RewriteBase` directive to the base directory of your project.
-For example, if the project is located at `your-root-folder`, your RewriteBase should be set to `RewriteBase /your-root-folder/`.
+For example, if the project is located at `your-root-folder`, your RewriteBase should be set to:

    ```php
      RewriteBase /your-root-folder/
    ```

-If your server is pointing directly to public folder, than just leave that field empty.
+- If your server is pointing directly to public folder, than just leave that field empty.

 3. index.php Configuration:
    - Open the `index.php` file located in the `public` directory.